mbensala/mbensala.github.io/_pages/cv.md

 * September - December 2020: Consultancy
   * <a href="https://www.cgdev.org"> Center for Global Development </a>
   * Produce Background note on Conflict and Education in Africa.

+* January - March 2020: External provider
+  * <a href="https://ftdes.net"> Forum Tunisien pour les Droits Économiques et Sociaux (FTDES) </a>
+  * Implementation of a database and a new data management system to better collect, analyse and visualise data on social movements in Tunisia for the Observatoire Social Tunisien (OST).

 Skills
 ======